Rumhocker/OpenCart_eMark/README.md

 # OpenCart_Bitcoin
 ### by John Atkinson (jga) from [BTC Gear](http://btcgear.com/)
 Donations can be paid here: **12ctRXVVPAXQ6CQyEXkBhvi33K7kP4CMB5**

+# OpenCart_eMark
+### by Rumhocker
+Donations can be paid here: **NgJKYsHctQfF8D8r6otTGxdnB6r311NvJf**

 Initial bounty paid by cablepair.

-This is an OpenCart payment module that communicates with a bitcoin client using JSON RPC.
+This is an OpenCart payment module that communicates with a eMark client using JSON RPC.

-This code accurately converts any Mt.Gox-compatible currency to BTC using the up-to-the-minute Mt.Gox values for average trade vaule and last trade value.
-It is completely self contained and requires no cron jobs or external hardware other than a properly configured bitcoind server.
-Every order creates a new bitcoin address for payment and gives it a label corresponding to the order_id of the order.
+This code is completely self contained and requires no cron jobs or external hardware other than a properly configured eMarkd server.
+Every order creates a new eMark address for payment and gives it a label corresponding to the order_id of the order.
 It installs like any other OpenCart plugin and it is completely integrated with OpenCart.

-This extension has been tested with OpenCart versions between 1.5.2.1 and 1.5.5.1.
+This extension has been tested with OpenCart versions between 1.5.2.1 and 1.5.6.4.

-Any questions or comments can be sent to support@btcgear.com.
+Any questions or comments can be sent to rumhocker@deutsche-emark.org.

-To receive information about future updates, send an email to opencart_bitcoin@btcgear.com.

 # Dependencies